This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 4 frozen bone-in, skin-on chicken thighs
+- 4 bone-in, skin-on chicken thighs (fresh or frozen)

 - 1 can coconut milk (I use full fat)